-Treatment for Co-occurring Alcohol and Percocet Addiction
+Treatment for Co-Occurring Alcohol and Percocet Addictions

-Percocet and alcohol addicts will go out of their way, despite financial, social and health problems to purchase and use these drugs.
+Percocet and alcohol addicts will go out of their way—despite financial, social and health problems—to purchase and use these drugs.
 They may be seeking out multiple doctors, hiding prescription bottles in odd places, and buying Percocet from people who are prescribed the drug for legitimate health reasons.

-Statistics for Alcohol and Percocet
+Statistics for Alcohol and Percocet Use

 - Roughly 400 deaths a year are related to acetaminophen overdose (FDA, 2013).